1945 Dam Square shooting: Shooting

 While the local citizens celebrated on Dam square, German sailors of the Kriegsmarine were residing inside the Groote Club (Grand Club) building, a large building at the corner of the Dam and Kalverstraat.
 In the nearby Paleisstraat, local forces arrested two German soldiers.
 One of them refused to surrender his weapon and fired a shot.
 German soldiers then appeared in the windows, on the balcony and on the roof of the Groote Club and started firing into the crowd with machine guns.

 Large-scale panic broke out on Dam square and most of the crowd dispersed via the Nieuwendijk, Rokin and Damrak.
 Some people sought cover behind street lights and other objects, including a barrel organ known as 't Snotneusje and a small truck.

 After the initial shots, the Germans and resistance forces began to exchange fire.
 In total, the shooting lasted about two hours, until about 5pm.
 Members of the Scouts, Red Cross and nurses attempted to aid the victims.
-According to some sources, Major Overhoff, who commanded the local forces, persuaded a German officer, Hauptmann Bergmann, to join him in entering the Groote Club and ordering the German soldiers to cease fire.
+According to some sources, Major Carel Frederik Overhoff, who commanded the local forces, persuaded a German officer, Hauptmann Bergmann, to join him in entering the Groote Club and ordering the German soldiers to cease fire.
 In another version of events, the shooting had already ended by the time they reached the Groote Club, after local forces had fired bazooka rockets at the building, or threatened to do so.
 The German soldiers at the Groote Club remained there until they were taken into custody by Canadian forces on 9 May and taken back to Germany.

 German and local forces also exchanged fire at Amsterdam Centraal station that day, causing the death of two Dutch soldiers and a number of German soldiers.

 In the evening Richard Taite led a detachment of his squadron into the city centre a few hours after the shooting.
 At sunset, Taite reached the Royal Palace of Amsterdam, and there he received the surrender of the German Ortskommandant Oberstleutnant Hans A. Schröder, in preparation for its occupation by the First Canadian Army the following day.